We are here to support our students and families with their individual needs as they prepare to transition from school age into adulthood.

 Brevard Learners Achieving Successful Transition

 BLAST was designed to meet the needs of Exceptional Education students who are 18-22 years of age.
-BLAST focuses directly on transtion opportunities and post secondary goals of students who have deferred their diplomas.
+BLAST encompasses the four domains of transition; Independent Living, Vocational and Employment, Personal and Social, and Leisure/Recreation.

-LEAP is a community nonpaid internship program (4 hour/day, 2 days/week) for young adults with disabilities, ages 18-22, who have met most of their graduation requirements and are pursuing a future involving paid employment.
+LEAP is a community based nonpaid internship program (4 hour/day, up to 2 days/week) for young adults with disabilities, ages 18-22, who have met most of their graduation requirements and are pursuing a future involving paid employment.
+An application and interview process is required.

 Contact The Transition Team